abadurehman/datagram-ftp/README.md

 # Datagram FTP
 A simple **File Transfer Protocol** client-server application using the **Java Socket API**.

+## Build
+Assuming you have the latest version of Java installed and the JAVA_HOME and PATH are set properly; please run these commands from the parent directory i.e. datagram-ftp

+### Windows
+`mvnw clean install`

+### *nix
+`./mvnw clean install`

+## Run
+First run the server: `java -jar ftp-server/target/ftp-server-1.0-SNAPSHOT-jar-with-dependencies.jar` Then run the client: `java -jar ftp-client/target/ftp-client-1.0-SNAPSHOT-jar-with-dependencies.jar`

 ## Objective(s):

 To practice the: